 China in the Lead: China is promoting domestic production of EVs and EV components by favoring domestic firms and subsidizing its domestic EV market.
-Because of these policies, automakers are orienting their EV strategies towards China.
-China is also expected to be home to 56 percent of global lithium-ion battery manufacturing capacity by 2021.2
+Because of these policies, automakers are orienting their EV strategies toward China.
+China is also expected to be home to 62% of global lithium-ion battery manufacturing capacity by 2023.2